Piotr1215/crossplane-gitops-model/README.md

 The requirements lead us to an initial architecture proposal with following high level solution strategy.

 - create template repositories for various types of workloads (using [Backstage Software Templates](https://backstage.io/docs/features/software-templates/software-templates-index) would be helpful)
-- once a new Team is onboarded and creates first repository from a template, it will trigger a CI pipeline and deploy common infrastructure components by adding the repository as Source to Flux infrastructure repo
+- once a new Team is on boarded and creates first repository from a template, it will trigger a CI pipeline and deploy common infrastructure components by adding the repository as Source to Flux infrastructure repo
 - once a Team wants to create more cloud infrastructure, they can place the Crossplane claim YAMLs in the designated folder in their repository
 - adjustments to this process are easily implemented using Crossplane Compositions